Glaze

 Q. How is traceability maintained in Organic Food Systems?

-Q. Whether NPOP has issued any guidelines for the organic production of different crops?
+Q. Whether NPOP has issued any guidelines for organic production?

 Yes, NPOP has issued the guidelines.